Metal-spoon/wwzplanner/README.md

 ```
 npm install
 ```
-If it fails with an error about dependency version mismatches try running
+If it fails with an error about dependency version mismatches try running:
 ```
 npm install --legacy-peer-deps
 ```